HomeSpan/HomeSpan/docs/TLV8.md

   * where *tag* is the TAG identifier for the record to add and *val* is a pointer to a byte-array containing *len* elements
   * example: `TLV8 myTLV; uint8_t v[]={0x01, 0x05, 0xE3, 0x4C}; tlv.add(1, sizeof(v), v);
   * setting *val* to NULL reserves *len* bytes of space for the TLV8 record within the TLV8 object, but does not copy any data
-  * this method returns an *iterator* to the resulting TLV8 record so you can reference the record at a later time if needed
+  * this method returns a TLV8 *iterator* to the resulting TLV8 record so you can reference the record at a later time if needed

 In addition to the above generic method suitable for any type of data, the following methods make it easier to add TLV8 records with specific, frequently-used types of data: